dnlbowers/Vape-Store/DEPLOYMENT.md

     * ```git add .```
     * ```git commit -m "Initial deployment"```
     * ```git push```

+1. Add AWS Keys rom step 7 above to Heroku Config Vars.
+1. Add the ```USE_AWS``` variable to Heroku Config Vars and set it to True.
+1. Create a file call "Custom_storages.py" in the root of the project and add the following code:

+    ```python
+    # this file is used to tell Django where to store static and media files when COLLECT_STATIC is run (when deploying to heroku)
+    from django.conf import settings
+    from storages.backends.s3boto3 import S3Boto3Storage

+    class StaticStorage(S3Boto3Storage):
+        location = settings.STATICFILES_LOCATION

+    class MediaStorage(S3Boto3Storage):
+        location = settings.MEDIAFILES_LOCATION
+    ```

 ### Set up Heroku for use via the console